Hacienda Chichén

-Hacienda Chichén is located within the ancient Maya city of Chichen Itza, in the county of Tinum, Yucatan, Mexico.
+Hacienda Chichén is located within the ancient Maya city of Chichen Itza, in the county of Tinum, Yucatán, Mexico.
 It was one of the first haciendas established in Yucatán and was in ruins by 1847.
 Edward Herbert Thompson, U.S. consul in Yucatán, purchased Hacienda Chichén, including the archaeological site visited today in 1894.
 He excavated, explored and exported goods from the site to the Peabody Museum for over 3 decades.
 In 1926, he was charged with trafficking of antiquities but the charges were later dropped and his heirs sold the site.
 The purchaser, Fernando Barbachano Peon is credited with beginning the tourism industry of Yucatán and being the first hotelier to change a hacienda into a hotel.

 Toponymy

 The name (Chichen) is a word from the Mayan language meaning mouth of the springs.

-How to get there

-Heading west out of Valladolid, via Highway 180 Carretera Costera del Golfo 48.2 km to Hacienda Chichén.

-Heading east out of Merida, via Highway 180D Merida - Cancun to Hacienda Chichen.